toniverger/houlak-challenge/README.md

 - in your browser naviagte to `http://localhost:3000`

 # Notes
-- An .env file is provided with base backend configuration, feel free to use different configuratio for postgres
+- An .env file is provided with base backend configuration, feel free to use different configuration for your postgres server